nasa-jpl/open-source-rover/electrical/pcb/README.md

 ![motor direction diagram](images/motor_direction_diagram.png)

 For both motors check that the direction matches the diagram.
 If it doesn't, for that motor in the `General Settings` tab, select `M1 Reverse`.
 Check again to verify it matches.
 Now verify that the encoder value increases when you send a positive PWM for each motor.
 If it doesn't, select the `invert` checkbox in `General Settings` and verify again.

+#### 6.5 Calibrate Velocity Settings
+Click on the Velocity Settings tab.
+Here we will tune the velocity settings of the motor; these can only be done after setting the PWM direction in the previous step so ensure that those are done first.
+Furthermore, to get a precise calibration the wheels should be attached to the motors as they add some inertia to the system.
+Reference the [wheel assembly](../../mechanical/wheel_assembly/) instructions to see how to attach the wheels to the motor.

+While the individual parameters can be tuned to precise values, for an initial/minimum setup we can use the Autotune feature.
+To do this first make sure your motor and wheel can freely spin (i.e. elevated off the ground and not in contact with anything).
+Then, select `Tune M1` under `Autotune`.
+The motor will rotate back and forth several times before spinning several times.
+Once the motor stops, the tuning is complete.
+Do the same for the second motor by selecting `Tune M2`.
+The velocity calibration is now complete.

+The individual PID values can also be tuned manually after autotuning to tweak the motor performance.
+Roboclaw has an overview of all of the [velocity settings here](https://resources.basicmicro.com/velocity-settings-in-motion-studio/).

 > **Important**: Make sure to save these settings to each Roboclaw's non-volatile memory by clicking on the `Device` menu > `Write Settings`.
 Repeat starting from Section [6.1](6.1-RoboClaw-Testing-and-Verification) for the other two roboclaws.